 Members of MyPsoriasisTeam frequently talk about their go-to remedies.
 The most popular?
 Deep moisturizing with coconut oil or other plant-based oils.

-One member reported success after coating her scalp and hair with coconut oil and covering it in plastic wrap.
-“After a few hours, I take it off and wash my hair with tar shampoo,” she explained.
-Another member slathers extra virgin olive oil on her head and goes to bed with a shower cap.
-“It does wonders.
-No more bleeding or cracking.
-It removed the heavy plaque, and my hair is growing back,” she said.
+One member reported success after coating their scalp and hair with coconut oil and covering it in plastic wrap.
+“After a few hours, I take it off and wash my hair with tar shampoo,” they explained.

-Oil made from neem (Azadirachta indica), an ancient Indian herb with anti-inflammatory properties used in the treatment of skin diseases, has also soothed the scalps of members.
-“Adding it to my conditioner really helps with redness and flakiness,” said one.
+Oil made from neem (Azadirachta indica), an ancient Indian herb with anti-inflammatory properties, has also helped soothe the scalps of members.
+“Adding it to my conditioner really helps with redness and flakiness,” said one member.

 Members also swear by gentle natural shampoos and baby products.
 “I’m getting relief from an Australian product called MooGoo,” said one.
 Another added that natural pine tar soap (an alternative to coal tar) “worked wonders.”

-By joining MyPsoriasisTeam, the social network and online support group for those living with psoriasis, you gain a support group more than 80,000 members strong.
+By joining MyPsoriasisTeam, the social network and online support group for those living with psoriasis, you gain a support group of more than 118,000 members.
 Scalp psoriasis is one of the most-discussed topics.

 How does scalp psoriasis affect your life?
 Has your doctor prescribed treatments to manage your symptoms?
 What helps you look and feel good?
 Share your tips and experiences in a comment below or on MyPsoriasisTeam.